 If you don’t have nine pounds of zucchini and 20 pounds of apples to store every fall, you may be happier with the size and value of the Hamilton Beach 32100A, which is loud and not quite as consistent, but does a good job with small batches.

 Top Pick: LEM Products 1152

-The best results at any price point, and great value.
-Its ample capacity and user friendliness made it our top pick.
+The best results at any price point, and at a great value.
+Its ample capacity and user-friendliness made the LEM our top pick.